 to prepare us for such an overwhelming encounter.
 Everything that we think

-we know about him would be reduced to something like the babbling of an infant.
+we know about him would be reduced to something like the babbling of a toddler.

-Awesome, majestic, dreadful, alarming, fearsome, or terrible might give a hint
+Awesome, majestic, wonderful, dreadful, alarming, fearsome, or terrible might give

 to faithfully describe someone infinitely beyond all words or thoughts that

 His power is inexhaustible.
 He created and holds all things

 together by the word of his power moment by moment, and it would take no

 more from him to create a billion other universes any more than it would take to

 create a single atom.
 Nothing is too difficult for him.

 Even the highest heavens cannot contain him.
 He is just as much